 Your booth structure, signage and displays are an integral part of the “stage” for the Festival; therefore every effort should be made to camouflage modern materials.
 Because prefabricated shade covers have become the standard for many outdoor events, special criteria are listed below.
 We encourage vendors to request our Booth and Signage Design tips for help in transforming your Big 5 picnic canopy into an appropriate period pavilion.
 In general, plastic and metal must not be seen.

 General Guidelines: booth exteriors should be made from aged wood, wood lattice, shingles, canvas, or woven natural fiber fabrics (unbleached muslin, burlap, canvas, cotton duck) No new wood may show unless it is treated to look weathered.
 No plastic shade covers or tarps will be permitted.
 Fabric colors must be the kinds of muted tones that can be obtained from natural dyes; earth tones, wine, yellow, blue, green.
 The only patterns acceptable are stripes, herringbone, plaids or tapestry.
 Tables and chairs (except all wood period styles) must be covered with period fabric.
 We strongly recommend shade covers, as the Festival site is sunny.
 No radios or televisions are allowed during operating hours.
 You may play period music quietly, provided your player and speakers are out of sight and adjacent booths do not complain.
 No electricity is available.
 No generators during festival hours except for food vendors with prior approval.
-HR must approve generator use for after hours, No dogs on site at any time–this will be strictly enforced.
+HR must approve generator use for after hours.

 EZ-Up or Other Shade Covers: no uncovered metal or PVC poles may be visible from outside the booth.
 Shade covers must resemble fabric-if it looks shiny, a period fabric must cover it.
 Sidewalls are not required, however back walls are necessary to mask backstage areas.
 We urge you to request our Booth and Signage Design Tips for inexpensive ways to make your EZ-Up look great.